 Think better, work less

 Pressure in the workplace is on the rise, resulting in reduced performance, anxiety and, in the worst cases, burnout.
-Knowing how to optimize performance (your own and your team’s) while avoiding psychological exhaustion is fast becoming a valuable leadership asset.
-It is also a skill that can be acquired, as revealed by Gaël Allain, a cognitive psychologist.
+Knowing how to optimize performance (your own and your team’s) while avoiding psychological exhaustion is becoming a valuable asset.
+It is also a skill that can be acquired, explains Gaël Allain, a cognitive psychologist.